ngs-lang/ngs/doc/ngslang.1.md

 `jq` is fine till you need to work with tags (thanks AWS for list instead of hash!) or do something more complex.
 It starts looking bad really fast.
 It probably can be done with `jq` but why get yourself into this instead of using a normal programming language.
 You can do chess in `sed` too (actually done) but it doesn't mean you should unless it's for fun and not to get the job done quickly.

 Yes, there is also built-in `jmespath` in `awscli`.
 It won't be much better than `jq` - OK for simple cases.
 Why bother then?
-I've read the specs once and decided it was not worth the trouble if you already know how to use `jq`.

 **other languages**

 You are probably using Python/Ruby/Perl/Go .
 You use one of the above languages because bash is not powerful enough / not convenient enough to do the tasks that these languages do.
-On the other hand something as simple as `echo mystring >myfile` or running an external program is not as convenient to do in these languages.
-Yes all of the languages above support system tasks to some degree.
+On the other hand something as simple as `echo mystring >myfile` or running an external program is not as convenient to do in these languages compared to bash.
+Yes, all of the languages above support system tasks to some degree.
 None of these languages can support system tasks as a language that was built ground-up for system tasks.
 See the double-backtick examples above... for example.

 # Terminology